Matko Miljevic: International career

 Miljevic is eligible to play for Argentina, Bosnia and Herzegovina, Croatia, or the United States at international level.
 He played for latter's U16s at the 2017 Montaigu Tournament, before appearing for the Argentina U20s in a friendly with Uruguay in August 2018.
 July 2019 saw Miljevic receive a call-up from the Argentina U18s for the L'Alcúdia International Tournament in Spain.
-He scored on matchdays one/two against Mauritania and Spain respectively.
+He scored on matchdays one and two against Mauritania and Spain respectively.

 In August 2019, Tab Ramos called Miljevic up for September friendlies with the United States U20s, but Argentinos denied his release.
-On January 8, 2020, Miljevic was released to the United States U20s for January friendlies where he made 2 appearances against the Mexico U20s.
+On January 8, 2020, Miljevic was released to the United States U20s for January friendlies where he made two appearances against the Mexico U20s.